Inconvenient Values

 Why is it so hard to articulate and document shared team values?

-When we talk about “values” it is usually shorthand for three different questions that the team need to answer:
+When we talk about “values” it is usually shorthand for four different questions that the team need to answer:

 Disrupt.
 Empower.
 Enable.